scimma/archive-ingest/Readme.md

 ##Implementation overview.

-Messages are acquired by the housekeeping app.
-The app archives all  authorized by its credential excepting those to a veto-list that is read at stre up.
-The veto list is meant to exclude utilites related to the operation of Hopskotch, for example the heartbeat.
+The app archives all messages authorized by its credential, excepting those listed on veto-list that is read at start up.
+The veto list is meant to exclude utilities related to the operation of Hopskotch, for example the heartbeat.

-What is stored from these public messages?
+What is stored from these  messages?
 1) Kafka messages 2) select Kafaka metdata: topic, millisecond integer timestamp, and headers are stored.

-Massese pubished using hop client 1.8.0 or later proved a UUIS in the _id header.
-Thsi UUD is expose to the  end user.
-If an _id heder is absent, then housekeeping app supplies a UUID.
+Messages pubished using hop client 1.8.0 or later provide a UUID in the message's _id header.
+This UUD is exposed to the  end user.
+If an _id header is absent, then housekeeping app supplies a UUID.

 How is the data stored?
 All of the above are packed into a [BSON formatted object] (https://bsonspec.org).
 Unlike JSON, BSON allows for the storage of binary blobs.
-The packaging is such that a single BSON object byte-stream represents a kafka message and its select metadata.
-"Annotations" produced by the housekepeing app are stred in the bson for good measure.
-Wousekeeping stores the BSON object in AWS S3.
-The primary AWS bucket iw production are backed up by autoamtic AWS replication,
+The packaging is such that a single BSON object kafka message and its select metadata and header..
+"Annotations" produced by the houseeping app are stored in the bson for good measure.
+Housekeeping stores the BSON object an  AWS a primary S3 bucket.
+The primary AWS bucket is backed up by autoamtic AWS replication to a second bucket.
+Paths in the AWS bucket are of the form <topic>/<year>/<month>/<day>/<uuid>.bson

 Additionally, select data are stored in an AWS postgres database.
 Database information includes the UUID, millisecond timestamp, topic,